MaxDLink/py-final/README.md

 ## Project Description:

 This project implements a hybrid retrieval-augmented generation (RAG) system enhanced with a domain-specific knowledge graph.
-The workflow includes training a custom Named Entity Recognition (NER) model, extracting semantic relationships to build a knowledge graph, and integrating graph triples into an LLM pipeline for improved question answering.
+The workflow includes training a custom relationship extraction model, extracting semantic relationships to build a knowledge graph, and integrating graph triples into an LLM pipeline for improved question answering.

 Using the global news dataset to gather 100-200 news article documents for KRAG